royaltm/node-zmq-raft/RAFT.md

 In the second scenario the client should connect its DEALER sockets to all known cluster peers, wait a SERVER_ELECTION_GRACE_MS (preferred: 300 ms) interval and send the last request message again to each peer in turn until it receives a positive response or a negative response but with the valid information about the currently elected LEADER ID.
 Upon that the client should connect its DEALER socket to the current leader's URL and disconnect from all other peers.

-For the communication between client and peers the following RPC messages are defined:
+The client may use the following RPC messages for communicating with the cluster peers:

 * RequestConfig RPC
 * RequestUpdate RPC
 * RequestEntries RPC
 * RequestLogInfo RPC
-* other, state machine related RPC
+* any other message following ClientDispatch RPC is being forwarded to the state machine

 RequestVote RPC